 Virtual Spring Pep Assembly

-On Wednesday April 28, Francis Howell Central Celebrated athletes and activities with a Virtual Pep Assembly.
-It took place during seminar and all the teachers projected it onto smart boards for students to watch during their free-time.
+On Wed.
+April 28, Francis Howell Central celebrated athletes and activities with a virtual Pep Assembly.
+It took place during seminar, and all the teachers projected it onto smart boards for students to watch during their free-time.
 Senior Kyle Wakelam watched during his seminar period.

 If you want a picture to show with your comment, go get a gravatar.